-- 11.1 Where eligible external applications for admission to the Sixth Form exceed the places available, the following criteria will be applied in the order set out below to decide the candidates to whom we will make a conditional offer of a place: - 11.1.1 Children who are Looked After Children (registered in public care) or who were Looked After but ceased to be so because they were adopted or became subject to a residence order or special guardianship order. - 11.1.2 Students who are in receipt of Pupil Premium.
+- 11.1 Where eligible external applications for admission to the Sixth Form exceed the places available, the following criteria will be applied in the order set out below to decide the candidates to whom we will make a conditional offer of a place: - 11.1.1 Children who are Looked After Children (A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order91 including those who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).) - 11.1.2 Students who are in receipt of Pupil Premium.
 Children in receipt of Pupil Premium are those who have been registered for free school meals at any point in the six years prior to starting their Sixth Form studies.
 Documentary evidence to support such an application will be required from the current secondary school as evidence of Pupil Premium registration and the School reserves the right to withdraw the offer of a place if the offer has been made on the basis of an incorrect, fraudulent or misleading application. - 11.1.3 Students in highest rank order according to their predicted Average Point Score (APS) whose choice of all three subjects is such that places in three undersubscribed courses can be filled. - 11.1.4 Students in highest rank order according to their predicted Average Point Score (APS) whose choice of subjects is such that places in at least two undersubscribed courses can be filled. - 11.1.5 Any remaining places will be allocated to students in highest rank order according to their predicted Average Point Score (APS) until planned capacity in courses is reached. - 11.1.6 In the event of there being a tie for a final place because two or more applicants have the same predicted Average Point Score (APS) and wish to follow exactly the same course combination, the final place will be determined by random allocation, drawn by a person independent of the School in the presence of at least two witnesses.